-The following are excerpts from Dan Shipper’s “Why I’m Doing It All Wrong,” a blog post that I found very inspiring.
+The following are excerpts from Dan Shipper’s “Why I’m Doing It All Wrong,” a blog post about the need for solid fundamentals in building a sustainable business that I found very inspiring.

 “Swing for the fences” & “Scale as quickly as possible”